oracle/graal/docs/reference-manual/native-image/guides/debuginfo-walkthrough.md

 breakpoints in all variants of `add` are installed.

 #### Arrays
-Arrays have a **`data`-field** with that can be accessed via index to access the individual array elements, e.g.
+Arrays have a **`data`-field** that can be accessed via an index to get the individual array elements, for example:
 ```text
 Thread 1 "hello_image" hit Breakpoint 1, hello.Hello::main(java.lang.String[]*) (args=0x7ff33f800898) at hello/Hello.java:76
 76	        Greeter greeter = Greeter.greeter(args);